Skip to main content

 + Apply cool wet cloths.

-+ Give water if miner is awake.
++ Give water if victim is awake.

 + Seek medical attention if there is no improvement.